Discover the Best Pergola Plants for your garden and train these climbing plants on structures. They can also be grown

-For the arbors, pergolas, and gazebos situated in the shade, ivy is best, but it can be invasive as well.
+For the arbors, pergolas, and gazebos situated in the shade, Ivy is best, but it can be invasive as well.
 It is low maintenance, tolerates weather exploits, and provides a lush green color.
 To control it, you can grow it in large containers.

 Botanical Name: Bougainvillea

 The climbing varieties of bougainvillea are suitable for the pergolas, garden gates, and arches in USDA Zones 9-12.
-This plant loves a sunny position and does not like wet feet.
+This plant loves a sunny position and heat and does not like wet feet.
 It comes in pink, red, yellow, and purple, along with many other shades.

 12. Morning Glory

 Botanical Name: Ipomoea

 Morning glory vine is relatively easy to grow, and it perks up quickly—an excellent plant to cover up a pergola in a sunny position.